ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 for example, DNS-over-HTTPS {{?RFC8484}}, DNS-over-TLS {{?RFC7858}}, or DNS-over-QUIC {{?RFC9250}}.

-The document refers to an extended DNS error using its purpose, not its INFO-CODE as per Table 3 of {{!RFC8914}}.
+The document refers to an Extended DNS Error (EDE) using its purpose, not its INFO-CODE as per Table 3 of {{!RFC8914}}.
 "Forged Answer", "Blocked", and "Filtered" are thus used to refer to "Forged Answer (4)", "Blocked (15)", and "Filtered (17)".

 # DNS Filtering Techniques and Their Limitations {#existing-techniques}

-Today, DNS responses can be filtered by sending a bogus (also called "forged") A or AAAA response, NXDOMAIN error or empty answer, or an extended DNS error (EDE) code defined in {{!RFC8914}}.
+DNS responses can be filtered by sending a bogus (also called "forged") A or AAAA response, NXDOMAIN error or empty answer, or an Extended DNS Error code defined in {{!RFC8914}}.
 Each of these methods have advantages and disadvantages that are discussed below:

 1. The DNS response is forged to provide a list of IP addresses that points to an HTTP(S) server alerting the end user about the reason for blocking access to the requested domain (e.g., malware).
-When an HTTP(S) enabled domain name is blocked, the network security device (e.g., CPE, firewall) presents a block page instead of the HTTP response from the content provider hosting that domain.
+When an HTTP(S) enabled domain name is blocked, the network security device (e.g., Customer Premises Equipment (CPE), firewall) presents a block page instead of the HTTP response from the content provider hosting that domain.
 If an HTTP enabled domain name is blocked, the network security device intercepts the HTTP request and returns a block page over HTTP.
 If an HTTPS